junh1024/junh1024-Documents/Audio/Izotope Products Guide.md

 - Trash 2 Distortion: distort-fuzz

+Some of the more specialized modules need paid alternatives:

+- Izotope RX 11 spectral recovery: Acentize dxRevive, [VASR](https://github.com/haoheliu/versatile_audio_super_resolution)
+- Ozone 12 Unlimiter: Transgainer, multiband/FFT-based transient designers like Quikquak mashtactic

 ### Conclusion

 Summary of different versions:

 - Ozone 4: Low CPU use
 - Ozone 5: Comprehensive legacy features
-- Ozone 9+: Modern features
+- Ozone 9+: Modern & novel features

 Although I have mostly migrated to free plugins.
 Ozone over its 20-year history (starting from 2001), has incorporated current trends.
 While real mastering engineers (R) may prefer to use something else, it's been [credited]() with making mastering more accessible, and it's there if you need it.